Last summer, we ran into an issue where sap was dripping off the leaves of a nearby tree.

 3. Ant Killer.

 That’s it.
 If you follow the above steps, the infestation will be gone and that horrible sticky residue will no longer drip from the leaves of the tree.
-Typically – This will solve the issue until the sticky tape around the tree dries out and the ants start to return.
+Typically, this will solve the issue until the sticky tape around the tree dries out and the ants begin to return.